-Address, Telephone and E-mail Changes
+Name, Address, Telephone and E-mail Changes

-It is the student's responsibility to update any address, telephone or e-mail changes.
-At times, it is critical for faculty and staff to be able to contact students, so an updated number is essential.
+It is the student's responsibility to update any name, address, telephone, or e-mail changes.
+If a student legally changes his or her name, the student will need to take their new social security card and marriage license or other legal documentation to Enrollment services so their name is changed for transcripts.
+Also, it is critical for faculty and staff to be able to contact students, so an updated phone number is essential.
 This can be done through the Self-Service/PAWS > Students card in your MyBarton portal.
 All email correspondence will be sent to your @cougar.bartonccc.edu email address.